-Subscribers of SWIFT Qualified Certificates are those organisations that contract with SWIFT for the issuance of a SWIFT Qualified Certificate in their name.
-Typically, Subscribers are SWIFT users that require a SWIFT Qualified Certificate to sign messages or files sent over SWIFT.
+Subscribers of SWIFT Qualified Certificates for Electronic Seals are those organisations that contract with SWIFT for the issuance of a SWIFT Qualified Certificate for Electronic Seals in their name.
+Subscribers are SWIFT users that require a SWIFT Qualified Certificate for Electronic Seals to generate an advanced electronic seal for their use of specific SWIFT services and products as documented in the relevant service documentation.